sparktsang/sparktsang.github.io/_posts/psychedelics-2.md

 He spoke of purification, of cleansing the parasites from his body.
 And I couldn't help but think of my own quest.
 I, too, was on a path of purification.
 But the parasites I sought to exterminate were not in my gut; they were in my mind—the unexamined beliefs, the logical fallacies, the narrative viruses of our time.

 We were both purifiers, I realized then, just fighting on two completely different battlefields.
+He wanted to reach the neutral body; I wanted to reach the neutral mind.

 "But what health benefits do you actually feel?"
 I asked, my voice betraying a hint of the urgency I felt.
 "How do you *know* you're healthier?"
 This was the crux of it all.
 I leaned in, a part of me desperately hoping for a logical answer, another part terrified of the strange new concepts he might unleash.